-The University of Edinburgh has now replaced its Code of Good Practice in Research (November 2002) with the formal adoption of the UK Research Integrity Office’s Code of Practice for Research (2009).
+The University of Edinburgh has adopted the UK Research Integrity Office’s Code of Practice for Research (2009).

 The UKRIO's Code of Practice for Research is available to download from their website:

 The College has a research ethics framework.
 All research activities must comply with these guidelines.
 This framework for ethical conduct of research is guided by principles of: dignity, respect, care for others, honesty, integrity, objectivity, accountability, openness and leadership.

 Please note that these principles apply equally to staff and students in the College.